kadena-community/kadena.js/docs/lint-vs-format.md

 - The `format:lint` script means "format using the linting rules" (using `eslint --fix`)
-- The `lint:fmt` script means "lint the formatting" (using `prettier --check`)
+- The `lint:fmt` script means "check the formatting" (using `prettier --check`)

-Note that formatting should happen sequentially to prevent , and Prettier should have the last word here.
+Note that formatting should happen sequentially to prevent race conditions during file writes, and Prettier should have the last word here.

 The `format:src` and `lint:src` are the usual suspects here.
 The common `format` and `lint` scripts are reserved for convenience and run multiple other scripts,